 When triaging a security event, follow the documented security event response process.

-If you believe that the event report is a valid incident, then formally raise an incident by opening an incident tracking document in the ‘Security Incidents’ Google Drive, based off the template provided here.
-Access to this document should initially be tightly limited to those who are involved in investigating the incident, until the full scope of the intrusion is known.
-Assume that the attacker has visibility of your actions in public channels.
+If you believe that the event report is a valid incident, then formally raise an incident in incient.io as indicated by the checklist below.
+Access to this channel should be determined based on the scope of the incident.
+You can coordinate with IT-Techops to set the channel to Private if there is evidence that communication would be visible to the attacker.
+However, remember that the channel cannot be set back to public if the determination changes.
 Keep in mind that some incidents may also involve sensitive information about employees, and treat this data carefully.

 You will need to choose a severity for the incident – use the guidelines from the Security Incident Response Policy to guide you.
 The severity of the incident will determine escalation and reporting requirements.